 ABOUT

-During the balmy days of summer or upon the approach of Michaelmas in September you may find me garbed in Tudor costume in the stillroom at Kentwell Hall in Suffolk.
+During the balmy days of summer or around Michaelmas, you might find me at Kentwell Hall in Suffolk, garbed in Tudor costume.
 There, before the eyes of curious onlookers, I distill herbs and resurrect old remedies.

-My journey into the celestial realm of astrology commenced in the 1990s, when at the age of 15, I discovered an astrology tome in a quaint library in a Moldovan town in eastern Romania.
-Captivated, I transcribed an entire notebook's worth of notes, igniting a lifelong curiosity.
+My journey into the stars began in the 1990s, when, at the age of 15, I stumbled upon an astrology tome in a quaint library in a Moldovan town in eastern Romania.
+Captivated by its pages, I filled an entire notebook with notes, igniting a lifelong fascination with the cosmos.

-Astrology, to me, is a beacon of self-discovery, guidance, and growth, revealing the intricate patterns and rhythms that shape our lives.
-Whether you seek insights into love, career, health, or wealth, I offer personalized astrology readings and consultations, meticulously tailored to your unique birth chart and personal aspirations.
+Astrology, to me, is more than just a tool—it’s a lens through which we can explore the intricate patterns, cycles, and rhythms that shape our lives.
+Whether you're seeking guidance on love, career, health, or personal growth, I offer personalized astrology readings tailored to your unique birth chart and aspirations.
+My goal is to empower you with insights and clarity, helping you align with your highest potential and navigate life’s opportunities and challenges with confidence.

 My Rural Heritage